After finishing the Roomba J7 review, I thought it was proper to compare it with other top-tier robots like the Roborock S7.

 - Roomba J7+ on Amazon (robot + dock)

-Disclaimer: I will earn a commission if you purchase through any of the links above, but at no extra cost to you, so it’s a win-win for us!
+Disclaimer: I will earn a commission if you purchase through any of the links above, but at no extra cost, so it’s a win-win for us!

 Which is the better option, the Roomba J7+ or the Roborock S7+?